JetBrains/MPS-extensions/docs/extensions/shadowmodels.md

 BaseLanguage expressions with all its extensions are supported inside the transformation rules.

 ## Download
-Download the nighty build of the plugins from the [release page](https://github.com/JetBrains/MPS-extensions/releases).
+Download the nightly build of the plugins from the [release page](https://github.com/JetBrains/MPS-extensions/releases).

 ## Examples
 There is a separate **Shadow Models (Examples)** plugin that contains some example languages and transformation